rohit-purandare/ShelfBridge/wiki/admin/Configuration-Overview.md

   max_books_to_fetch: 250   # Conservative for large libraries
 ```

-**Purpose**: Controls how many books are fetched from Audiobookshelf libraries.
+**Usage Guidelines**: Controls how many books are fetched from Audiobookshelf libraries.
 Set to `null` for no limit, or a number to limit total books fetched.

-**When to adjust**:
 - **Large libraries**: Set to a number (e.g., 500-1000) if you have 1000+ books per library
 - **Resource-constrained devices**: Use 100-250 for Raspberry Pi or low-memory systems
 - **Memory issues**: Set to a number if you experience application hangs or high memory usage